johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-12-11-webpack-syncing-enhanced-resolve.md

 ---
-title: "webpack: syncing the enhanced-resolve"
+title: 'webpack: syncing the enhanced-resolve'
 authors: johnnyreilly
 tags: [enhanced-resolve, mild trolling, resolver, Webpack, sync]
 hide_table_of_contents: false
 ---

 Like Captain Ahab I resolve to sync the white whale that is webpack's `<a href="https://github.com/webpack/enhanced-resolve">enhanced-resolve</a>`...
 English you say?
 Let me start again:

 So, you're working on a webpack loader.
 (In my case the typescript loader; `<a href="https://github.com/TypeStrong/ts-loader">ts-loader</a>`) You have need of webpack's resolve capabilities.
 You dig around and you discover that that superpower is lodged in the very heart of the enhanced-resolve package.
 Fantastic.
 But wait, there's more: your needs are custom.
 You need a sync, not an async resolver.
 (Try saying that quickly.)
 You regard the description of `enhanced-resolve` with some concern:

 > "Offers an async require.resolve function.
 It's highly configurable."